VoliJS/NestedReact/README.md

 Create boolean link, toggling model in collection.
 True if model is contained in collection, assignments will add/remove given model.
 Useful for checkboxes.
 `var link = collection.hasLink( model )`

+Here's a brief reference for links API.
+Consult [Guide to Data Binding Use Cases](/example/databinding.md) to understand how to use it.

 ### Value access methods

-In addition to standard members `link.requestChange( x )` and `link.value`, links supports all popular property access styles:
+In addition to standard members `link.requestChange( x )` and `link.value`, there are pair of shortcuts available:

 - `link.set( x )`, which is a shortcut for `this.requestChange( x )`
 - `link.toggle()` is a shortcut for `link.requestChange( !link.value )`

-Here's a brief reference for links API.
-Consult [Guide to Data Binding Use Cases](/example/databinding.md) to understand how to use it.

 ### Link transformations